kurta999/CustomKeyboard/README.md

 ### 3. For Personal use:
 1. **CustomMacro** - Connect a second keyboard and binding macros to it's keys - full GUI support for macro editing with macro recorder
 2. **Sensors** - TCP Backend for sensors with SQLite database for measurements & HTTP Web server for reading measurement's graphs.
-By default, graphs can be accessed at: http://localhost:2005/graphs - The embedded part of sensors isn't open source, hovewer if you are interested in it, feel free to contact me.
+By default, graphs can be accessed at: http://localhost:2005/graphs - Source code for STM32 which processes the sensors are available here: https://github.com/kurta999/AirQualitySensors
 3. **Backend for Corsair's G Keys** - Bind macros to G keys as those were on second keyboard, without even installing iCUE
 4. **AntiLock** - Bypass idle timeout for Windows to avoid lock screen by pressing SCROLL LOCK & moving mouse in given interval.
 Can be useful for workstations if you can't disable idle logout or you're being monitored.
 5. **AntiNumLock** - Doesn't allow to disable NumLock, re-enables it immendiately when it's disabled.